 Vivek is based in McKinsey’s Mumbai office.
-He leads our Private Equity and Principal Investor Practice across Asia, serving the world’s leading investors and shareholders on topics spanning investment strategy, governance, deal origination and diligence, and portfolio transformation.
+He leads our Private Equity and Principal Investor Practice across Asia.
 Prior to this, Vivek led our Telecommunications, Media and Technology Practice, advising leading companies on strategy, operations, sales, and M&A.

-Vivek serves as a trustee of the Aspen Institute India, a director of St. Jude’s Cancer Care Centers, and sits on the board of governors of The Doon School and the Leadership Council of the Center for Advanced Studies of India at the University of Pennsylvania.
-He also serves on a panel advising India’s Power Ministry and Planning Commission on private equity and venture capital.
+Vivek serves as a trustee of the Aspen Institute India, a director of St. Jude’s Cancer Care Centers, and sits on the Board of Governors of The Doon School and the Leadership Council of the Center for Advanced Studies of India at the University of Pennsylvania.

 Vivek joined McKinsey in New York, where he was elected a partner.
 He has worked in offices across North America, Europe, Japan, and India.

 “Private equity in India: Once overestimated, now underserved,” McKinsey & Company, February 2015

 “The family-business factor in emerging markets,” McKinsey Quarterly, December 2014